jimangel/jimangel.io/content/posts/2024-01-06-airthings-aranet-awair-ecowitt-integrations-in-ha/index.md

 ![Ecowitt WH45](/img/ecowitt.png)

-This one requires a few caveats, I already had a few Ecowitt sensors that I was testing so this option seemed interesting.
 If you are looking at this option, ensure that you understand it requires a hub, such as a [GW1100](https://shop.ecowitt.com/products/gw1100) or a [GW2000](https://shop.ecowitt.com/products/gw2000).
+Since I was already testing a few Ecowitt sensors, this option seemed interesting.

-While diving down this rabbit hole, I discovered that Ecowitt is a clone (?) of a brand called "Fine Offset" (https://www.foshk.com/).
+While diving down this rabbit hole, I discovered that Ecowitt is a clone (?) of a brand called Fine Offset (https://www.foshk.com/).
 I don't totally understand it, but it sounds like there's a lot of copies of these types of weather stations.

 Since I already had the gateway setup, adding the sensor wasn't bad.
 I ran into issues configuring the supported core [Ecowitt Home Assistant integration](https://www.home-assistant.io/integrations/ecowitt/) because of a small, hard to see, warning: